learn-co-curriculum/dsc-spark-dataframes/README.md

 `Pipeline`: A pipeline very similar to an sklearn pipeline that chains together different actions.

 The reasoning behind this separation of the fitting and transforming step is because sklearn is lazily evaluated, so the 'fitting' of a model does not actually take place until the Transformation action is called.
+Let's examine what this actually looks like by performing a regression on the Forest Fire Dataset.
+To start off with, we'll import the necessary libraries for our tasks.

 ```python